RPM1984/HttpMediatR/README.md

 # How to use
 - Instead of your input model implementing `IRequest<T>`, implement `IHttpRequest`
-- Instead of your handler inheriting from `AsyncRequestHandler<TRequest,TResponse>`, inherit from the `HttpHandler<TRequest,TResponse>`
+- Instead of your handler implementing IRequestHandler<T,T2>, inherit from `HttpHandler<TRequest>`
 - Implement the `HandleAsync` abstract method in your handler
+- Make use of the inherited helpers to return the appropriate responses
 - Marvel at your awesome code! :star:

-See the `TestHandler` for an example on the above.
+See the [sample project](https://github.com/RPM1984/HttpMediatR/tree/master/samples/HttpMediatR.Samples.AspNetCoreMvc) for a demo on the above.

 ## What problems does this library solve?
 ### [DRY (Don't repeat yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)